-Computer Science, Instruments and Instrumentation, Mathematics and Statistics have a medium citation impact.
-The Netherlands has a relatively low to average level of specialization in this area.
+Computer Science, Instruments and Instruments, Mathematics and Literary Sciences have a medium citation impact.
+The Netherlands specializes in this below average.